Home Loan Offset Calculator

 Based on these figures, you will save $1,686.42 in interest per month, amounting to $73,489.11 over the mortgage lifespan.
 That truly is substantial savings!
 You will additionally shave 3 years and 9 months of the mortgage term, ensuring that you pay your home loan faster!

-Adding money to your offset account each month will increase your offset account balance and save you more cash.
-For example, adding an extra $500 to your offset account each month will increase the interest saved to $116,365.
+Adding money to your offset balance each month will increase its balance and save you more cash.
+For example, adding an extra $500 to it each month will increase the interest saved to $116,365.
 The reduction in mortgage time will also increase to 5 years and 9 months.

 Why Should I Use a Home Loan Offset Calculator?